Efficient Bayesian Policy Reuse with a Scalable Observation Model in Deep Reinforcement Learning: Our Method

 \subsection{Algorithm}

 Based on the above statements, we present the general form of our method in Algorithm~\ref{algo}.
-It mainly consists of two phases: the reuse phase that selects the most appropriate policy from the library in Lines~3-12, and the learning phase that expands a new optimal policy into the library in Lines~13-17.
+It mainly consists of two phases: the reuse phase that selects the most appropriate policy from the library in Lines~2-13, and the learning phase which expands a new optimal policy into the library in Lines~14-17.

 First, the policy reuse phase is performed when facing the target task.
 At update step $t$ (the step size is $N_0$), the agent selects a reuse policy $\pi^t$ from the library $\{\pi_j\}_{j=1}^n$ according to the task belief $\beta^{t-1}$, and receives the observation signal $\sigma^{t}$ after applying the selected policy $\pi^t$ on the target task $\tau_{0}$.
 Next, the scalable observation model $\mathrm{P}(\sigma^t|\tau_j, \pi^t)$ in~(\ref{uniform_obs}) can be efficiently estimated by applying the obtained signal $\sigma^{t}$ on the fitted GPs or NNs from the source tasks, which is used to update the task belief in~(\ref{uniform_belief}).
 The two processes are iteratively alternated within a learning episode until the goal or the maximum number of steps is reached.
 At the end of the episode, we check whether the target task is sufficiently different from all source tasks according to the average return $\bar{U}$ over $k$ episodes.
 If $\bar{U}$ is below a preset threshold, the agent will switch to the learning phase in subsequent episodes where a new optimal policy $\pi_{n+1}$ is learned for the target task using any DRL algorithm.
 The obtained new policy $\pi_{n+1}$ is expanded into the policy library, together with the target task $\tau_0$ being extended as a new source task $\tau_{n+1}$.
 Accordingly, a new GP or NN is generated to fit the dynamics of the new source task using a small number of samples collected from the learning phase.
+Specifically, for GP, we store a small number of samples for the new source task to calculate the probability distribution of the observation signals when fitting the new GP.
+For NN, we need to use the collected samples to train a new NN model to fit the state transition function for the new source task.
 Finally, the agent switches back to the reuse phase for the next policy transfer problem.

 Note that in some practical applications, we can empirically choose $(s,a,r)$ or $(s,a,s')$ alone as the observation signal for ease of use, in which case the output $y$ of the task dynamics function in~(\ref{obs_model}) is the reward $r$ or the next state $s'$.
 Furthermore, $N_{0}$ determines the granularity of the policy selection frequency, in this paper, we update the policy reusing strategy every time step for better sample efficiency, i.e., $N_0=1$.
 In summary, our algorithm estimates the observation model from limited samples to realize efficient policy transfer.
 Meantime, using the scalable observation model, our algorithm can be easily extended to the continual learning setting, which makes it more practical in real-world scenarios.